DENUZZ/mta_html_hud_v1.0/README.md

 ## Customization
 - You can modify the HUD elements in the `index.html` and `style.css` files.
-- Use the `config.js` file to change colors, positions, and other settings.

 ## Contributions
 Contributions are welcome!
 If you find a bug or want to improve the HUD, feel free to submit a pull request.